|

 8th Hussars: now the Queen’s Royal Hussars.

-11th Hussars: now the King’s Royal Husars.
+11th Hussars: now the King’s Royal Hussars.

 13th Light Dragoons: now the Light Dragoons.